 Where to sit

-If possible, avoid sitting close to walls (especially the rear wall) where bass can get overwhelming in a bad way.
-Sitting in the middle of the room isn’t a good idea either where bass energy is at its weakest.
+If possible, avoid sitting close to walls (especially the rear wall), where bass can become overwhelmingly intense in a negative way.
+Sitting in the middle of the room isn’t a good idea either, as this is where bass energy is typically at its weakest.

 The Crossover Frequency

-The crossover frequency is the frequency that your main speakers start to hand out bass reproduction to your subwoofer(s).
-80 hz is usually a good overall crossover frequency, but if your speakers are particularly bass shy, you might want to go a little higher to 100 or 120 hz for a smoother transition.
+The crossover frequency determines at which point your main speakers start to hand off bass reproduction to your subwoofer(s).
+An 80 Hz crossover frequency is usually recommended, but if your speakers are particularly lacking in bass, you might want to increase this to 100 or 120 Hz for a smoother transition.
 Virtually all AV receivers (AVRs) have built-in crossover capabilities.
-So, if you are using an AVR to set the crossover, it’s best to disable the crossover setting on your subwoofer(s) or set it to the maximum setting possible.
+If you are using an AVR to set the crossover, it’s best to disable the crossover setting on your subwoofer(s) or set it to the maximum setting possible.

 Room Correction

-Once subwoofer placement is (near) optimal and you are hopefully not sitting too close to the rear wall, there is one more step left to enjoy smooth bass reproduction in your room, and that is applying room correction to fix the room resonances that can’t be solely fixed by subwoofer placement.
+Once the subwoofer placement is optimal and you are ideally not sitting too close to the rear wall, there is one more step left to enjoy smooth bass reproduction in your room: applying room correction.
+This is necessary to address room resonances that can’t be solely fixed by subwoofer placement.

 Many modern AV receivers have automatic room correction capabilities.
 Image © Sound United, LLC.
 Many modern AV receivers have automatic room correction capabilities.
 Image © Sound United, LLC.

-If you own a modern AV receiver, it’s a good idea to give your AVR’s automatic room correction capabilities a try.
-Many AVRs produced in the last decade support some form of automatic room correction, and they all work similarly although the results may vary depending on the quality of the room correction algorithm used (some are very basic) and the severity of the acoustic issues.
+If you own a modern AV receiver, it’s a good idea to try out your AVR’s automatic room correction capabilities.
+Many AVRs produced in the last decade support some form of automatic room correction, and they generally work in a similar way, although the results may vary depending on the quality of the room correction algorithm used (some are very basic) and the severity of the acoustic issues.

-You place the so called calibration microphone that comes with the AVR in one or more listening positions, preferably attached to a tripod, and let the AVR to take measurements by playing test tones for each speaker including your subwoofer.
-After the measurements have been completed, corrections are applied at certain frequencies to reduce the audibility of resonances in your listening position.
-Although it’s called room correction, the effect of the corrections is usually limited to a small listening area where you have placed the calibration microphone.
+You should place the calibration microphone that comes with the AVR in one or more listening positions, preferably attached to a tripod, and allow the AVR to take measurements by playing test tones for each speaker, including your subwoofer.
+After the measurements are completed, corrections are applied at certain frequencies to reduce the audibility of resonances in your listening position.
+Although it’s called room correction, the effect of the corrections is often limited to the small listening area where the calibration microphone is placed.

 For advanced users who have a good measurement microphone (you can probably get away with the AVR’s microphone although some caveats apply), there is a powerful free software application called REW (Room EQ Wizard) that can be used to measure your subwoofer’s response.
-Then you can apply corrections to it by using the parametric EQ capabilities available on your computer or an external device called DSP.
+Then, you can apply corrections using the parametric EQ capabilities available on your computer or an external device called a DSP.
 More on that in the DIY section.

 DIY Subwoofers

-Granted, DIY (Do-It-Yourself) isn’t for everyone, but for those who are interested in building their own subwoofers and making their own acoustic measurements, the potential rewards can be quite high – you can achieve high quality bass reproduction for a fraction of the price of an equivalent commercial subwoofer setup and professional calibration, not to mention the personal satisfaction of building something yourself that would be put to good use years to come.
+Granted, DIY (Do-It-Yourself) isn’t for everyone, but for those interested in building their own subwoofers and making their own acoustic measurements, the potential rewards are significant.
+You can achieve high-quality bass reproduction for a fraction of the cost of an equivalent commercial subwoofer setup and professional calibration.
+Not to mention the personal satisfaction of building something yourself that will be put to good use for years to come.

 Building a subwoofer isn’t really hard.
 It can be done with little to no woodworking skills and minimal tools.
-Having had no prior experience, I built my first subwoofer with nothing more than a power drill, a jigsaw and a few wood clamps.
-After that, I’ve built many subwoofers over the years, and aside from the fact that latter ones are looking better, they’ve all worked fine.
+Having had no prior experience, I built my first subwoofer using nothing more than a power drill, a jigsaw, and a few wood clamps.
+Since then, I’ve built many subwoofers over the years, and although the later ones look better, they’ve all functioned well.

 Building a subwoofer can be done with little to no woodworking skills.
 Building a subwoofer can be done with little to no woodworking skills.

-A subwoofer consists of three components: one or more subwoofer drivers, an amplifier and a box.
+A subwoofer consists of three components: one or more subwoofer drivers, an amplifier, and a box.
 Sourcing the driver(s) and amplifier(s) is relatively easy.
-The only thing left is to build a box out of MDF (Medium Density Fiberboard) or good quality plywood.
+The only remaining task is to build a box from MDF (Medium Density Fiberboard) or high-quality plywood.
 If you don’t have the tools to make the cuts, your local home improvement store will likely do the job for you for a small fee.
-You may even purchase ready-made subwoofer flat-packs online if they are available where you live.
-Once you have the pieces cut, they can simply be glued together with some wood glue and held together with a few clamps until the glue dries.
+You may also purchase ready-made subwoofer flat-packs online if they are available in your region.
+Once you have the pieces cut, they can simply be glued together with wood glue and held with a few clamps until the glue dries.
 More on box construction later.

 How to choose a driver